cainhill/render-engine/README.md

 ## Reason for existing

-I needed a programatic video rendering solution that:
+I needed a scriptable video rendering solution that:
-* Runs in a Python environment
+✅ Runs in a Python environment
-* Produces many-to-many videos
+✅ Produces many-to-many videos
-* Processes one or more manifest CSV inputs
+✅ Processes one or more manifest CSV inputs
-* Runs within a Docker container
+✅ Runs within a Docker container
-* Handles source videos in different formats
+✅ Handles source videos in different formats
-* Acts when triggered by n8n request
+✅ Acts when triggered by n8n request

 ## Resources & References